 Stewardship of grants is extremely important.
 It could mean the difference between first time funding or only-time funding.
 Most funders will outline the reporting requirements and dates within the confines of the Grant Agreement.
 These are to be strictly enforced.
 Financial reports will be prepared by Finance/Accounting and the Office of Sponsored Programs and Grant Development.
-Narrative Reports will be prepared by the Principal faculty or staff for the funded project and the Office of Sponsored Programs and Grant Development.
-The Office of Sponsored Programs and Grant Development will coordinate gathering the reports and submitting them to the funder.
+Narrative Reports will be prepared by the Principal faculty or staff for the funded project and the Office of Sponsored Programs and Grant Development will coordinate gathering the reports and submitting them to the funder.
 If a funder does not lay out the specifics of reporting within the Grant Agreement, then the Office of Sponsored Programs and Grant Development will determine dates by which reports will be sent to the funder.